nachazo78/Nachazo_OLD_machine_Script_from_DNXDOScript/README.md

 Now, before running all the scripts, there is an option to create a restore point of the system The script will enable the service for creating and managing restore points, and then will create a restorepoint with the default settings.

-Thanks to TuberViejuner for this suggestion.

 Hope you found useful this script.

 Nachazo78

+Thanks for tuberviejuner to do a Video about deen0x script.